10 Best Snow Blowers for Wet & Heavy Snow – Reviews 2023

 6. YARDMAX YB5765 Two-Stage Snow Blower

-The only real problem we had while reviewing the YARDMAX YB5765 was that it was difficult to assemble, and the instructions aren’t very clear.
+The only real problem we had while reviewing the YARDMAX YB5765 was that it was difficult to assemble, and the instructions were unclear.
 The chute also tends to ice up, and the flimsy chute crank uses plastic gears that you can strip easily with minimal force.

 7. Poulan Pro PR241 Electric Start Snow Blower

 The Poulan Pro PR241 Electric Start Snow Blower features a 208cc engine that provides you with enough power to cut a 24-inch path through the densest snow.
-A 23-inch intake means you can let the snow pile up before you need to remove it.
+A 23-inch intake means you can let the snow pile up before removing it.
 It has heated handles and a remote-control chute rotator that allows you to point the snow in any direction.
-Electronic start means you don’t have to pull ut your back to get it running, and you can also adjust the handles to suit your height.
+An electronic start means you don’t have to pull out your back to get it running, and you can also adjust the handles to suit your height.

 8. Honda 659760 Single-Stage Snow Blower